babygang-c64/BygShellV2/README.md

 ## External commands

-The following commands are available : cat, wc, search, touch, diff, head, chars, koala, edit, menu
+The following commands are available :

+- cat, wc, search, touch, diff, head, chars, koala, edit, menu

 **CAT**

+CAT prints the content of a single file or a list of files to screen CAT can perform an hexdump of files, with or without starting addresses Output is done asuming the input files are ASCII encoded when not in HEX mode You can exit CAT in paginate mode with Q, X or run/stop

 ![Print file content with CAT](images/Cat.png)